DomNelson/msprime-abc/README.md

 * Fixed population size per generation
 * Limited to single randomly-mating population
 * Genotypes saved for all individuals in the forward simulations, rather than coalescent nodes only
+* Raw text file output by simuPOP not cleaned up after writing data in hdf5 format